posted July 01, 2021

-Notes on How to Make Ratatouille
+How to Make Ratatouille in the Oven

 I’ve got a few bonus tips and tricks to make your ratatouille a success.

-*Make ahead!
+- Make ahead!
 This recipe is amazing when it is made a day in advance.
 You can either serve cold (I like to mix with chilled cooked pasta for an awesome picnic pasta salad) or reheat the next day at 350 degrees F for 20-25 minutes.
 This can be served as a side dish with a nice grilled steak, or as a main course when paired with cooked rice, polenta, or pasta.

 Grilled Ratatouille Recipe

-- 2 medium zucchini sliced into thin rounds
+- 2 medium zucchini (sliced into thin rounds)

-- 2 medium yellow squash sliced into thin rounds
+- 2 medium yellow squash (sliced into thin rounds)

-- 2 small sweet potatoes peeled and sliced into thin rounds
+- 2 small sweet potatoes (peeled and sliced into thin rounds)

-- 5 roma tomatoes sliced into thin rounds
+- 5 roma tomatoes (sliced into thin rounds)

-- 4 cups marinara sauce Link to my homemade version in the recipe notes
+- 4 cups marinara sauce (Link to my homemade version in the recipe notes)

 - 2 Tablespoons olive oil

-- 2 Tablespoons fresh basil chiffonade, as garnish
+- 2 Tablespoons fresh basil (chiffonade, as garnish)

+- Preheat the grill.
 Preheat your grill or smoker to 225 degrees F for indirect or two-zone grilling.

+- Slice the vegetables.
 Remove the tops and ends of your vegetables, peel your sweet potatoes and get to slicing!
 Slice your vegetables into thin rounds, keeping the thickness as even as possible for all of your vegetables.

-Arrange the vegetables in a repeating pattern of tomato, sweet potato, yellow squash, zucchini, on top of the sauce.
-I like to start on the outside edge of the pan and gently nestle the vegetables rounds into the sauce at a slight angle.
+- Pour your marinara sauce in the bottom of a 12-inch cast iron skillet.
+Smooth the sauce with the back side of a spoon or spatula.
+Arrange the vegetables in a repeating pattern of tomato, sweet potato, yellow squash, and zucchini on top of the sauce.
+Start on the outside edge of the pan and gently nestle the vegetables rounds into the sauce at a slight angle.
 Once you've completed one full circle around the outside edge of the pan, repeat with the second round, laying the vegetables down in the opposite direction.
 Once that circle is completed, arrange the final row in the middle of the pan and nestle a few additional pieces of vegetables around the middle row to fill in the empty spaces.

+- Cook the ratatouille.
 Place your skillet in your grill or smoker over indirect heat.
 Close the lid and cook for 2 hours.
 This will allow the vegetables to get nice and tender while picking up great flavor from the grill.

+- Rest and serve.
 Remove from the grill and let the ratatouille sit for 10 minutes or so.
 Garnish with fresh basil before serving.